-If the decedent dies intestate, anyone who is an heir, including spouses, children, parents, and siblings may be appointed as Administrator.
-If there are multiple heirs, he who submits a written waiver of the right to qualify from all others who are entitled to do so will be appointed as Administrator.
+If the decedent dies intestate, an heir, including spouses, children, parents, and siblings, may be appointed as Administrator.
+If there are multiple heirs, he who submits a written waiver of the right to qualify from all others entitled to do so will be appointed as Administrator.

 To qualify as an Executor, the person looking for the appointment should present to the Clerk of Court the following:

-Additionally, a potential representative will be required to sign an oath, ensuring that he or she will fulfill all duties and obligations as a personal representative.
+Additionally, a possible representative will be required to sign an oath, ensuring that they will fulfill all duties and obligations as a personal representative.

 Once qualified, the personal representative will be required to identify all beneficiaries of a will or heirs of the decedent.
-The personal representative will then have 30 days from the date of qualification to notify heirs and beneficiaries of his appointment as such.
+The personal representative will then have 30 days from the date of qualification to notify heirs and beneficiaries of his appointment.
 Additionally, the personal representative will be required to pay probate taxes and collect the assets to be distributed.

 Other duties of the personal representative include filing an inventory and accounting report of the assets in the estate with the Commissioner of Accounts.
-Where an estate is not insolvent, the personal representative will then pay the debts of the estate and distribute all remaining property to beneficiaries as provided in the valid will or to heirs as provided by statute.
+Where an estate is not insolvent, the personal representative will pay the estate’s debts and distribute all remaining property to beneficiaries as provided in the valid will or to heirs as provided by statute.

 A will must be proven and can be done in a few ways, including: